OPSILab/Service-Catalog/docs/usage/index.md

 -   *Refresh*.
 The refresh time of the catalogue. .

 -   *Authenticated*.
 This is a checkbox.
-If checked, the authentication fields will be showed.
+If checked, the authentication fields will be shown.

 -   *oAuth2 endpoint*.
 The address URL used for oAuth2 authentication in the remote Service catalogue.